parmoo/parmoo/docs/modules/viz.rst

 Easily generate a locally-hosted GUI for interactively visualizing your MOOP results.

-The public interface can be accessed by importing viz module, which contains three functions for creating graphically interactive visualizations of the Pareto front and objective data, which run on the browser in a Dash app.
+The public interface can be accessed by importing the viz module, which contains three functions for creating interactive visualizations of the approximate Pareto front and objective data; these visualizations run on the browser in a Dash app.
 *There is a known issue when using parmoo.viz in the Chrome browser, Firefox or Safari is recommended.*